By Jeannie Deva

 Classical Beautiful Voice

 I am by no means anti-Classical.
-Classical techniques have given the world many virtuoso vocalists, from Pavarotti to Sarah Brightman.
-Many Broadway, Jazz and other singers have found beneficial application from this traditional training.
+Classical techniques have given the world many virtuoso vocalists, from Andrea Bocelli to Sarah Brightman.
+Many Broadway, Jazz, and other singers have found beneficial applications from this traditional training.
 As well, the Classical world sets high standards for the development of singers and is an example well worth following.

 My point is only that when a singer wants to create sounds that are not included in the repertoire of Classical style, new techniques are needed to physically support the broader sound vocabulary used in contemporary musical styles.